Criminal Defense Attorney in St. Petersburg

 - Embezzlement or Money Laundering: Crimes involving financial manipulation or misuse of funds are often charged as felonies and may involve federal prosecution.

-If you're facing misdemeanor or felony charges, contact Bastos Defense at (727) 353-6842 today to discuss your legal options and build a strong defense.
+If you're facing misdemeanor or felony charges, contact Bastos Defense at (727) 353-6842 today to discuss your legal options.

 Call (727) 353-6842 today or fill out our online form for a consultation.
 Let’s start fighting for the best possible outcome—together.